Quantum-Assisted Simulation: A Framework for Developing Machine Learning Models in Quantum Computing: Classical Computing

 \section{Classical Computing}

-Classic computational devices like desktops, laptops, mobile phones and tablets are binary devices whose processing units use two states ie 0s and 1s to store and process information.
-They have finite set of discrete, stable states, with controlled transitions between them.

-Transistors which are tiny electrical switches are used in computer chips to create classical computing devices.
+Classic computational devices like desktops, laptops, mobile phones and tablets are binary devices whose processing units use two states ie 0s and 1s to store and process information.\\They have finite set of discrete, stable states, with controlled transitions between them. \\Transistors which are tiny electrical switches are used in computer chips to create classical computing devices.
 Advances in new engineering techniques like photonic chips shrunk the number of transistors on a chip making them faster, as photons can travel 20 times faster than electrons and consume less electricity, and operate at a lower cost.
 In 1965, Moore predicted that transistors, capacitors on a chip doubles every two years, yet we pay less for them.
-He predicted the no of transistors and other components that could fit in a chip, popularly known as “Moore’s Law” \cite{Turcato2018}.\\\\Figure1 shows growth of transistors, performance, clock speed, power and cores for microprocessor from 1970 till today.\\\\There is exponential growth in the no of transistors compressed in a microprocessor.
+He predicted the no of transistors and other components that could fit in a chip, popularly known as “Moore’s Law” \cite{Turcato2018}.\\\\Figure \ref{fig:Micro Processor component trend data} shows growth of transistors, performance, clock speed, power and cores for microprocessor from 1970 till today.\\\\There is exponential growth in the no of transistors compressed in a microprocessor.
 Performance too is increasing though not exponentially.
 Clock speed, Power consumption and logical cores were reached to the highest limits around 2005.
 The bottleneck created due to the gap between increase in memory density, processor speed and clock speed resulted lag in data transfer.
-To bypass the bottleneck, CPUs were integrated to create parallel processing multi cores.
+To bypass the bottleneck, multiple \gls{cpu} s were integrated to create parallel processing multi cores.
 Some programs and algorithms don't benefit from parallelization.
 Such algorithms when subjected to large amount of data fail to perform.\\While classical systems are quite efficient in processing good amount of information, they fail to process very large amount of data.
 One such example is calculation of factorial of astronomically large prime numbers.